AlishaMechtley/TheMissingDataProblem/README.md

 *(1:T2,  2:T2): T1-T2, 3:T1)*

-where T1 ranges from 1 to 1,000,000 and T2 is calculated as T1 multiplied by a ratio for 9 different ratios, 0.1 through 0.9 (i.e., T2 = 10,000, 20,000, … , 90,000).
+where T1 ranges from 1 to 1,000,000 (e.g., 10000, 20000, ..., 90000,1000000)and T2 is calculated as T1 multiplied by a ratio for 9 different ratios, 0.1 through 0.9 (i.e., T2 = 10,000, 20,000, … , 90,000).

 I set the number of individuals sampled from each species to be 1 and the number of genes to be 1.
 The population size, Ne, is given in generations and varies exponentially with a base of 10 (Ne= 1000, 10000, 100000, 1000000).
 Then, I created a gene tree from the species tree using DendroPy’s constrained Kingman function (See TreeSim.py).

+The parameter space can be easily understood by looking at the condorSubmissionScript (which was generated with print statements in a terminal because there is really no excuse for doing anything more than 20 times if you are a programmer. ;)

-## Counting Variable Sites
+## Counting Variable Sites (VariableSitesCounter.Py)

 To begin, I first created matrices to determine a suitable range of population sizes to study where Ne designates effective population size.
 Then I looked for the following (See VariableSitesCounter.py).